-Are you wondering how long is it safe to keep food hot in a thermos?
-Don’t worry, you are not alone.
+Are you wondering how long it’s safe to keep food hot in a thermos?
+Don’t worry, you’re not alone.

 Is your child’s lunch going to make him or her sick?
 Probably not, so relax a little.
 Most common food poisonings result from eating foods that contain large numbers of harmful bacteria.

-The likelihood of the lunch you pack for your child in the morning growing serious amounts of bacteria in 4-5 hours, when packed properly in a lunchbox, inside an insulated lunch bag and with an ice-pack is slim (but sure, it could happen).
+The likelihood of the lunch you pack for your child in the morning growing serious amounts of bacteria in 4 to 5 hours, when packed properly in a lunch box, inside an insulated lunch bag, and with an ice-pack is slim (but sure, it could happen).

 Today, we are talking hot foods.
 Hot foods you want to pack for lunch in a thermos.